loolooyyyy/konfigurations/README.md

 ```

 ### Assumptions / Limitations:
+ - First source containing a key takes priority over others.

+ - First call to get a konfig value, defines type for it's key. further calls
+   must comply.

+ - A value returned from KonfigV.v() must be immutable.
+Care must be taken
+   when using custom types.

+ - KonvigV.v() will return new values if the konfiguration source is updated,
+   while konfig key observers are still waiting to be notified (are not
+   notified *yet*).

  - Currently, custom types and ALL the required fields corresponding to those
    read from json string, MUST be public.
 (This is actually a jackson limitation